sourcegraph/handbook/content/departments/technical-success/ta/ta-playbooks/ta-cadence.md

 - Check your list of Vitally Tasks
   - Vitally will auto-assign a number of tasks based on the playbooks we have configured.
 You also have the ability to set these tasks on your own based on your conversations with customers.
 You should be driving this list to completion as much as possible.
 - Account teams comms
   - Be a good teammate!
-Make sure to update your Account Executive, Customer Engineer or SDR with any information that could effect their work, even if it is just a status update.
+Make sure to update your Account Executive, Customer Engineer or SDR with any information that could impact their work, even if it is just a status update.
   - Collaborate with your team on activities that would help the goals you have for customers like feature adoption or upgrading.
+  - Utilize internal customer slack channels to keep internal stakeholders informed of what's going on.
+This doesn't mean provide a daily update, but daily be thinking about whether or tnot there's relevant happenings that would benefit posting a proactive update in the internal customer channel.

 ### External

-- Ad-hoc customer calls
+- Ad-hoc customer meetings
   - This could be trainings, check-in calls, troubleshooting, whatever meetings need to be set up to facilitate the customer's journey with Sourcegraph.
 - As requests come in from customers make sure you [surface feedback to the product team](../../../engineering/product/process/feedback/surfacing_product_feedback.md)
+- Customer slack channel communication
+  - Be mindful of customers with shared slack channels.
+Ensure you're monitoring the requests coming in and that they are getting appropriate responses in a timely manner.

 ## Weekly